Why Legal Studies?

 Tuition fees are set by the CEU Board of Trustees.

 CEU has been committed to supporting talented students and enabling them to experience the unique benefits of its programs regardless of their ability to pay.
-Financial support ranges from partial tuition waivers to full fellowships covering accommodation and living expenses.
-Financial packages are awarded on the basis of merits.
+Financial support ranges from partial tuition waivers to full scholarships covering accommodation and living expenses.
+Financial aid for master’s candidates is awarded on the basis of merit and financial need.
+Doctoral candidates are automatically considered for a doctoral scholarship.